second-state/SSVMRPC/README.md

 ### Deploy an application

-We would use the same regardless of which HTTP POST approach i.e. Curl vs Javascript etc. Here is an example of the data required to deploy and application.
+We would use the same request data, regardless of which HTTP POST approach we used i.e. Curl vs Javascript etc. Here is an example of the data required to deploy and application.
 As you can see below, we are essentially just passing in the text of a `.wasm` binary and an arbitrary `name` for your new application.

 ```
 {